Anishinaabe Keeshigun

 Napawagan (Bone and Pin Game)

-This game of Indigenous origin will test your hand-eye coordination, and although it requires precision and accuracy, is accessible to everyone who wishes to compete.
+This game of Indigenous origin will test your hand-eye coordination.
 The rules of the contest have been developed based on historical sources and references.

 Bannock Making